qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

     baker.play("x", element, amp=x)
     baker.frame_rotation_2pi(a + z, element)
 ```
-single_qubit_gate_generator: A callable used to generate a single qubit gate using a signature similar to `phasedXZ`.
+single_qubit_gate_generator: A callable used to generate a single qubit gate using a signature similar to `phasedXZ` (see https://quantumai.google/reference/python/cirq/PhasedXZGate).
 Callable arguments:
 - **baking**: The baking object.
 - **qubit**: The qubit number.